ddink/specific_page_vue/README.md

 # Specific Page Vue with Turbolinks Support

 This is a simple Hello World app.
-It is a Ruby on Rails project that uses Vue.js for specific pages only (hence it's name).
+It is a Ruby on Rails project that uses Vue.js for specific pages only.

 ```
   yarn install